maryryan/marymyan-netlify-website/content/authors/admin/_index.md

 title: Mary M. Ryan
 ---

-Mary Ryan is a postdoctoral associate at the Yale Center for Analytical Sciences and Department of Biostatistics at Yale University working with Drs.
+Mary Ryan is an Assistant Professor with joint appointments in the departments of [Population Health Sciences](https://pophealth.wisc.edu/) and [Biostatistics & Medical Informatics](https://biostat.wisc.edu/); she joined the UW-Madison as a faculty member in 2023.
+Dr. Ryan received her PhD (2021) and MS (2019) in Statistics from the University of California, Irvine, working under [Dr. Daniel Gillen](https://www.ics.uci.edu/~dgillen/) and collaborating with [Dr. Josh Grill](https://www.faculty.uci.edu/profile.cfm?faculty_id=6201).
+She also received a BA in Statistics and Bachelor of Journalism (2016) from the University of Missouri.
+She has previously held positions as a Postdoctoral Associate in Biostatistics at Yale University and the Yale Center for Analytical Sciences working with Drs.
 [Fan Li](https://campuspress.yale.edu/fl426/) and [Denise Esserman](https://ysph.yale.edu/profile/denise_esserman/) on pragmatic and cluster randomized clinical trial methodology.
-She earned her Ph.D. in Statistics from the University of California, Irvine, in 2021 working under [Dr. Daniel Gillen](https://www.ics.uci.edu/~dgillen/) and collaborating with [Dr. Josh Grill](https://www.faculty.uci.edu/profile.cfm?faculty_id=6201).
-Her current research interests are in group sequential design and clinical trials, with applications in Alzheimer's Disease biomarker discovery, as well as cluster randomized trials and correlated data.
-She is also a member of the Mizzou Mafia, graduating with the Class of 2016 from the University of Missouri, Columbia, with Bachelors in Journalism and Statistics.
+Her current research interests are in correlated data and the design and analysis of clinical trials, with applications to Alzheimer’s disease.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv-091422.pdf" "newtab" >}}CV{{< /staticref >}}.